jakub-szafranski/DL-P/README.md

 # SimCLR

-SimCLR: A Simple Framework for Contrastive Learning of Visual Representations. https://arxiv.org/pdf/2002.05709
+Adaptation of SimCLR: A Simple Framework for Contrastive Learning of Visual Representations. https://arxiv.org/pdf/2002.05709

 ## Setup